 This post was contributed by Donately.

-We'll walk through the following ideas and give you some actionable tips for success along the way:
+Throughout this guide, we’ll walk through the following ideas and give you some actionable tips for success along the way:

-- Peer-to-Peer Fundraising
+- Peer-to-Peer Fundraisers

 - Online Auctions

 - Matching Gift Campaigns

 Remember that you can combine any of these virtual fundraising ideas with traditional, in-person aspects.
 You know your base of supporters best, so design fundraising campaigns that align with their specific needs and preferences.
 Use these ideas as a jumping off point, and incorporate whichever aspects work best for your organization.

 1. Peer-to-Peer Fundraising

 Peer-to-peer fundraisers have been used successfully by nonprofits for a number of years, but they’re only increasing in popularity.These campaigns can spread like wildfire when they’re run effectively because they harness the power of social proof and competition to fuel your volunteer fundraisers.